hlascelles/karina_personal_website/_posts/kitchen/2016-01-09-mushroom-lentil-barley-ragu.md

 * Bake for 40 minutes, stirring halfway through.
 * Meanwhile, soak the dried mushrooms in 1 litre of boiling water (we will use this water).
 Mix red wine and coconut cream.
 * Once the 40 minutes are almost up, pick out the now soaked mushrooms and chop them.
 * Remove the tray from the oven to add lentils, barley and soaked mushrooms.
 Pour over the red wine and coconut cream mixture.
-Add a very generous grind of black pepper.
+Add black pepper.
 Mix everything.
 * Add dried mushroom soaking liquid.
 Add more water if there is space left in the tray.
 * Cover the tray tightly with aluminum foil, and return it to the oven.
 * Decrease the oven temperature to 180C.
 Bake for another 40 minutes.
 Check halfway through and add more water if needed.